awsdocs/aws-systems-manager-user-guide/doc_source/change-templates-custom-builder.md

 **Tip**
 Select a runbook and runbook version, and then choose **View** to examine the contents of the runbook in the Systems Manager Documents interface\.

 1. In the **Template information** section, use Markdown to enter information for users who create change requests from this change template\.
-AWS has provided a set of questions that you can include for users who create change requests, or you can add other information and questions instead\.
+We have provided a set of questions that you can include for users who create change requests, or you can add other information and questions instead\.
 **Note**
 Markdown is a markup language that allows you to add wiki\-style descriptions to documents and individual steps within the document\.
 For more information about using Markdown, see [Using Markdown in AWS](https://docs.aws.amazon.com/general/latest/gr/aws-markdown.html)\.